Malberts20/School_District_Analysis/README.md

 ## Overview of the School District analysis

-Explain the purpose of this analysis
+Tasked with preparing all standardizrd math and reading test data for analysis, reporting, and presentation to provide insights about performance trends and patterns.
+These insights are used to inform discussions and strategic decisions at the school and district level.

+After initial analysis was completed, it was noted that all the 9th grade math and reading scores were altered (academic dishonesty) and needed to be removed from the analysis.
+These scores were replaced with NaN in the student dataset and the analysis was repeated.

+A comparison of the two analyses for key insights is provided below.

-Resources - Data Source : election_results.csv; Software: Python 3.8; Jupyter Notebook 6.1.1
+Resources - Data Sources : schools_complete.csv, students_complete.csv; Software: Python 3.8; Jupyter Notebook 6.1.1; Libraries: pandas, numpy

 ## School District Results